 Both companies provide discounts on auto-related expenses and offer perks for drivers.

 Uber and Lyft also have similar payment policies.
 Both companies pay weekly via direct deposit but allow you to be paid instantly following each ride via a debit card.
-Alternatively, you can pay Lyft $0.50 to have earnings direct-deposited into your bank account sooner than the regularly weekly payout.
+Alternatively, you can pay Lyft 85 cents to have earnings direct-deposited into your bank account sooner than the regular weekly payout.
 Uber allows you to cash out up to five times per day.

 Good To Know